jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![In Azure Storage Explorer, on the left, the following tree view is expanded: Storage Accounts\\contososportsstorage01r\\Blob Containers.
 Under Blob Containers, receipts is selected.
 On the right, the ContosoSportsLeague-Store-Receipt-72.pdf is selected.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image252.png "Azure Storage Explorer")

-18. Double click it to see the Purchase receipt.
+18. Double click it to see the Purchase receipt

 19. Now, click the **Designer** button in the Logic Apps Designer screen. add two more steps to the flow for updating the database and removing the message from the queue after it has been processed.
-Switch back to the designer, click **+ New Step** and select **Add an Action**.
+Switch back to the designer, click **+ New step** and select **Add an Action**.

     ![In Designer, the New Step link is circled.
 Under New step, the Add an action tile is circled.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image254.png "Designer")

-20. Select **SQL Server**.
+20. Select **SQL Server**

     ![In the Services section, under Services, SQL Server is selected.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image255.png "Services section")